Patient’s Bill of Rights

 Information for patients

-You have the right to accurate and easily-understood information about your health plan, health care professionals, and health care facilities.
+You have the right to accurate and easy-to-understand information about your health plan, health care professionals, and health care facilities.
 If you speak another language, have a physical or mental disability, or just don’t understand something, help should be given so you can make informed health care decisions.
+See our document called Informed Consent for more information on getting information to make health decisions.

 Choice of providers and plans